ghartsel/GX-Kernel/content/api.md

 Interrupts may be nested and ENTER\_SSTATE primitive calls may be nested.
-If EXIT\_SSTATE is called by an interrupt service routine that is not the last interrupt service routine pending, processing continues in the supervisory state.
+If EXIT\_SSTATE is called by an interrupt service routine that isn't the last interrupt service routine pending, processing continues in the supervisory state.

 The last interrupt service routine to exit the supervisory state returns